Answered By: Research support team Last Updated: Jan 10, 2020 Views: 79

-A broad interdisciplinary search tool like the Library's Discovery search tool (the default search box on the Library's homepage) or Google Scholar is probably the best place to start your search.
+Start with a broad interdisciplinary search tool like the Library's Discovery search tool (the default search box on the Library's homepage) or Google Scholar.
 These tools will lead you to a variety of different sources and will help you broadly explore your topic area.
 Both Discovery and Google Scholar support natural language searches.
 Often, a simple natural language search is the best place to start.

 For information on the search features of Google Scholar check out our library guide.

 - Start your Google Scholar search from the library homepage to access Royal Roads subscriptions and avoid paywalls

 - Use the “related articles” and “cited by” features to explore resources related to pertinent articles.

 - **"Cited by" is a good indication of the importance of an article

 - Use the date range to limit your search to a particular time period.

 - Note words and phrases in the summaries – these will be useful in developing a list of keywords and phrases for more advanced searching

 - Go beyond the first page of results.
 Google Scholar covers a huge range of material and the best sources won't necessarily be on page one.
 Check out the results on at least the first five pages.